vrabaud/test/README.txt

 Enter in the ros environment:

-  #now you can enter in the ros env: (assuming you run zsh, but who dont? seriously!)
+  #now you can enter in the ros env: (assuming you run zsh, but who doesn't? seriously!)
   . ./setup.zsh
   #or for bash user:
   . ./setup.sh